 Why Are My Calories So Low on Peloton?

-In general, your calories are low on peloton because peloton app doesn’t show accurate results.
-Peloton app estimate calorie burned based on calculations from your heart rate and it doesn’t take into consideration things like your muscle mass, fat mass and fitness level.
+In general, your calories are low on peloton because the peloton app doesn’t show accurate results.
+Peloton app estimate calorie burned based on calculations from your heart rate and it doesn’t take into consideration things like your muscle mass, fat mass, and fitness level.

 So if you are comparing Peloton calories burned vs Apple watch or Garmin watch you will get different readings.
 I don’t think my Garmin watch is accurate either.
 But that is irrelevant.
 The most important fact is to show up for a workout.